arman080325/CICD_DevSecOpsTask2/README.md

 ---

-## ⚙️ GitHub Actions CI/CD Features
+⚙️ GitHub Actions CI/CD Capabilities

-* ✅ Runs on every `push` to main/dev branches
+✅ Automatically executes on each push to main or dev branches

-* ✅ `tfsec` Terraform static code analysis
+✅ Performs static code analysis on Terraform using tfsec

-* ✅ `Trivy` Docker vulnerability scanning
+✅ Scans container images for vulnerabilities using Trivy

-* ✅ Build & push Docker image
+✅ Builds Docker images and pushes them to the container registry

-* ✅ Apply sealed secrets to cluster
+✅ Applies encrypted Kubernetes secrets using Sealed Secrets

-* ✅ Argo CD sync triggers deployment
+✅ Triggers deployment updates via Argo CD sync

 ---